apeltsi/Density/README.md

-### Warning This repo is still very much a WIP and is not ready for commercial use
+### Warning This repo is being rewritten in typescript for a faster and better development experience
 # Density
 ### What is it?
 Density is a web framework for drawing simple shapes and sprites for any project.
 But Density can be very powerful.